mnielsen/notes-on-writing/notes_on_writing.md

 **Does the sentence start as late as possible?**

-**Generate ten or more opening sentences:** Just start brainstorming.
+**Generate ten or more opening sentences:** On occasion, one has the perfect opening sentence.
+When that's the case, great --- take the good fortune and run.
+But when not, things become more difficult.
+  It's tempting to compromise, and to accept a mediocrate opening sentence.
+The problem is that this is the reader's introduction to the piece.
+A mediocre opening is a real turn-off.
+Worse, it's a turn-off for you as an author, making you less excited about your project.
+What to do?
+In my opinion: just start brainstorming.
-  Don't worry about whether they are good or not.
-Instead, try to connect with many different ways of opening, and of thinking about the subject at hand.
+  Don't worry about whether the generated sentences are good or not.
+  Instead, try to connect with many different ways of thinking about the subject at hand.
 Then, once you've got a stock of sentences, start to think analytically about the sentences.
 What makes each one good or bad?
 Can you improve any of the sentences?
 Do they